opflucker/NetCoreResults/README.md

 There are some groups of methods in types `Result<TError>` and `Result<TData,TError>`:

 - Getters: Properties `Data` and `Error`.
-They introduce a potencial invalid use that can not be avoided at compile time.
+They introduce a potencial invalid use case that can not be avoided at compile time.
-This use corresponds to a program bug, so it is signaled at execution time throwing exception `InvalidOperationException`.
+This use case corresponds to a program bug, so it is signaled at execution time throwing exception `InvalidOperationException`.

 - Simple validations: Methods `IsSuccess()` and `IsFailure()`.

 - Validations with extractions: Methods `IsSuccess(out TData data)` an `IsFailure(out TError error)`.
 Allow secure access to result internal data.

-- Continuations: Methods `OnSuccess`, `OnFailure` and `On`.
+- Continuations: Methods `OnSuccess`, `OnFailure`, `On` and `Narrow`.